kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

 - **Core Functions**

-    - `add()`: Add state, action, reward, and next state to the FIFO buffer.
+    - `add()`: Add state, action, reward, next state, and termination status to the FIFO buffer.
 Discard the oldest data in the buffer

     - `sample()`: Sample data from memory to use in the neural network training.

+  Note that some algorithms may not use all of the data mentioned above to train the neural network.

 #### 3. Algorithm folder